Toronto Arts Council: Creative Communities

-The Community Arts Project Grants program provides funding to professional arts organizations and community groups for community arts projects that demonstrate vision and excellence
+The Creative Communities Project Grants program provides funding to professional arts organizations and community groups for community arts projects that demonstrate vision and excellence

 Community Arts Program Grants

-The Community Arts Project Grants program provides funding to professional arts organizations and community groups for community arts projects that demonstrate vision and excellence.
+The Creative Communities grant program provides funding to professional arts organizations and community groups for community arts projects that demonstrate vision and excellence.
 Projects may focus on community-engagement or the development of art practices, art forms and emerging artistic voices.
 The City of Toronto provides the funding for this program through its Community Partnership and Investment Program.

 Art practiced at a community level creates a powerful sense of inclusion, understanding and the possibility of self-expression among participants.
 It can involve one or more art practices, such as music, dance, theatre, visual arts, and storytelling, but the collaborative involvement of professional artists with community members is a necessary component.